ahsan-muzaheed/SolarFlareClassification2021/README.md

 This is the implementation of the paper: [Connecting the Dots: Sequence Model-based End-to-End Solar FlareClassification from Multivariate Time Series Data]().

 ## Requirements
+Baseline model was executed in colab.
-The model is implemented using Python3 with dependencies specified in requirements.txt
+Sequence model was executed in Anaconda.
+You can find conda dependencies specified in requirements.txt

 ## DataSet
 ### Multivariate time series datasets